Shared space: Netherlands

 Makkinga has no road markings and no signs giving an order or direction signs visible in the streets.
 There is a traffic sign at the entrance to the town that reads Verkeersbordvrij, meaning "free of traffic signs".
 Parking meters and stopping restrictions are also absent.
 Drachten is another pioneer town for such schemes.
 Accident figures at one junction where traffic lights were removed have dropped from thirty-six in the four years prior to the introduction of the scheme to two in the two years following it.
 Only three of the original fifteen sets of traffic lights remain.
 Tailbacks (traffic jams) are now almost unheard of at the town's main junction, which handles about 22,000 cars a day.

 An evaluation of the Laweiplein scheme in Drachten, which replaced a set of traffic lights with an open square with a roundabout and pedestrian crossings, concluded that traffic now flows at a constant rate, at equal speeds for motor and bicycle traffic, and more freely with reduced congestion, shorter delays and improved capacity including for pedestrians.
-There has been a reduction in recorded accidents, but public perceptions of traffic safety have slightly declined, which is in accordance with theories of how shared spaces work by creating uncertainty.
+The evaluation states that there has been a reduction in recorded accidents, but cyclist and motorist perceptions of traffic safety have slightly declined.
+This is in accordance with theories of how shared spaces work by creating uncertainty.
+Meanwhile, pedestrian perceptions of traffic safety seem to have remained the same.